aaronfranke/Salesman/README.md

 Exaxmple problem: Short Path Between Major US Cities

 Copy-paste the contents of uscities.txt exactly into the program and it will find a short path between the cities.
+NOTE: The uscities.txt file uses Unix-style line breaks.
+Copy-pasting into a Windows CMD or PowerShell does not work but copy-pasting into a Linux/Mac Terminal does work and also Cygwin on Windows works.

 The data comes from https://gist.github.com/ecarter/413343